Raimundo Nina Rodrigues: Legal Medicine

 Much of Rodrigues's work was destroyed in a fire in January 1905, which occurred in part of the Bahia School of Medicine's facilities.
 The Forensic Medicine laboratory, where Rodrigues worked, was amidst all this destruction.
 According to the newspaper of the time, the Diário da Bahia, “several of his works of scientific importance were consumed by the fire; a laborious collection of human bones, around 50, measured and treated; the head of Antonio Conselheiro, the skull of Lucas da Feira, as well as another collection of selected skulls, which was an enormous loss.”

-With Nina's death, her successor, Oscar Freire, revalidated the agreements in 1907, and they were automatically renewed in the following years.
+With Nina's death, his successor, Oscar Freire, revalidated the agreements in 1907, and they were automatically renewed in the following years.
 With this action, the role of the expert was appropriated by the Faculty of Medicine of Bahia, which would later be followed by the cities of Rio de Janeiro and São Paulo, after much effort by Nina's students, Oscar Freire and Afrânio Peixoto.
 However, almost 60 years later, the activities of forensic medicine returned to the hands of the Public Security departments.